 But one good thing about travel trailers is that they’re a whole lot more affordable than their motorhome counterparts, since you’re not actually purchasing an engine.
 So if you don’t already have a tow-capable vehicle, you’ll likely save enough cash on your RV purchase to be able to afford one!

 Because they don’t have to devote any space to a cockpit, travel trailers boast some of the largest and most well-laid-out living floor plans out there.
 In fact, some fifth wheel trailers with multiple slide outs may offer as much as 500 square feet of living space — that’s definitely bigger than some New York City apartments!
 Just keep in mind that setting up camp won’t be as easy as pulling over and putting the vehicle in park; whether it’s carefully leveling your fifth wheel or folding out your pop-up camper, most travel trailers do require some set-up when it’s time to make or break camp.

-Now that we’ve got some of the bare bones basics out of the way, let’s get down to brass tacks.
-What are the best — and worst — parts of RV ownership?
+Now that we’ve got some of the bare-bones basics out of the way, let’s get down to brass tacks.
+What are the best — and worst — parts of owning an RV?

 We’ll start with the bad news first, mostly because there aren’t very many.
 Plus, you know the drill: always take the medicine before the spoonful of sugar!

 5. RVs do require regular maintenance — which can be expensive and time-consuming.

 You wouldn’t let your car rack up the miles without changing the oil every now and again, would you? (… Would you?)